 These vegetables have a medium to high range of Glycemic index.
 Their consumption can, therefore, have specific rising effects on one’s blood sugar levels.

 Controlling the Portion-size is crucial for these starch-filled vegetables, as they have specific benefits.

 Try to stay away from fried varieties of these veggies.

 Idlis are a popular south Indian dish, and it is famous all over the country.

-They can be included as various parts of a meal, be it breakfast, lunch, snacks, or dinner.
+They can be included in various parts of a meal, breakfast, lunch, snacks, or dinner.

 Idli is prepared using rice.
 The fermentation of rice paste forms the batter for this standard and popular south Indian snack item.

 Rice is high in starch, carbs, as well as calories.

 These ingredients together make this food item a not-so-recommended one for people who have diabetes.